 Dr. Joel Willitts (Ph.D.
-Cambridge University) is Associate Professor in Biblical and Theological Studies at North Park University as well as College Pastor at Christ Community Church.
+Cambridge University) is Professor in Biblical and Theological Studies at North Park University.
 He has a wide breadth of experience within both the church and academia.
-He is married to Karla and they have young twins.
+Joel has researched and published books, essays and journal articles in the area of the Jewish context of the New Testament.
+He is married to Karla and they have elementary school age twins.

 Academic and Ministry CV for Rev. Dr. Joel Willitts

 Cambridge University, Cambridge, England: Ph.D., New Testament, 2007

 Cambridge University, Cambridge, England: M.Phil., New Testament, 2002